mirandaday16/mediabias/Data/processed_data/Main_Entities/README.md

 ---

-### Average Number of Non-Main Entities in Captions, by Website
+### Average Number of Non-Main Entities in Captions, by Website (Excluding Journalists)
 ![Extra Entity Avg Plot](https://github.com/mirandaday16/mediabias/blob/master/Data/processed_data/Main_Entities/extra_entities_rate.png)

 This figure shows the average number of named entities in captions that are **NOT** main entities in the article. **This does not account for journalist or photographer names/credits that may appear in captions.** As you can see, the rates are fairly similar (0.53 entities for NYT captions vs. 0.56 entities for FOX captions).
 As above, note that these percentages only include articles which contain media **with captions**.